SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ## Result of cloning or download and unzipping

-You should see the following folders:
+You should be able to find the tools you will need later on in the folder teched2022-IN261-main/tools/AEM Samples/src/basic-samples

-- AEM Samples - contains HTML/JS applications to consume and send events in an easy way
+- basic-samples - contains HTML/JS applications to consume and send events in an easy way
-- Events - contains an number of sample events to send

 ## Participant Number